 - has been convicted of a “disqualifying crime;”1

-- has been convicted of certain drug related offenses in Maryland or elsewhere, listed in section 5-133(c)(1)(ii);2
+- has been convicted of certain drug-related offenses or firearms-related offenses in Maryland or elsewhere, which are listed in section 5-133(c)(1)(ii) of the Maryland Criminal Code;2

 - has been convicted of a “crime of violence” in Maryland or elsewhere.
 “Crimes of violence” include any of the following crimes or an attempt to commit any of them:

 - assault in the first or second degree;

 - burglary in the first, second, or third degree;

 - carjacking and armed carjacking;

 - murder in the first or second degree;